 If you would like to present, please fill out a proposal here:

-To help potential speakers with the process of understanding what a Pechakucha is and how to create the slides and presentation there will be one workshop at the Barnum Museum on Saturday, May 18 at 2:00.
+To help potential speakers with the process of understanding what a Pechakucha is and how to create the slides and presentation there will be one workshop at the Barnum Museum on Saturday, August 10th from 2:00-3:30.
 Register here:

 You can also find the registration on our FaceBook page: http://bit.ly/FB-Pechakucha-Bridgeport .
 If you have any questions email PKBridgeport@gmail.com or call John Swing at the Barnum Museum.
 (203) 331-1104 ext: 100